General Event FAQs

 Where exactly is the event area?

 The event takes place on the beautiful Schuylkill River Trail.
 All three events begin and end at the Spring Mill Trail Head (98 Station Avenue, Conshohocken, PA 19428).
-The 5K fun run/walk will turn around at approximately the Miquon Septa Station.
-The 22-mile bike ride will ride to the Rocky Statue at the Philadelphia Museum of Art where you can take a great photo, then head back to the starting line.
+The 5K fun run/walk will turn around at approximately the intersection of the Schuylkill River Trail and the Cross County Trail (behind The Grande at Riverview Condos).
+The 22-mile bike ride will ride to the National Memorial Arch in Valley Forge National Historic Park where you can take a great photo, then head back to the starting line.
 We’ll have a photographer there too!

 What happens if it rains?

 This is a rain-or-shine event!
 Dress accordingly!
 Obviously, if there’s lightning, we’ll delay the start until the storm passes.

 What forms of payment do you accept on event day?

 We’ll accept cash, personal check and credit card for registration costs.
 The only thing that won’t work is an IOU.

 Parking will be available in the two Septa lots adjacent to the Spring Mill Septa station, in marked Public Parking spaces in the parking lot of the Courts at Spring Mill apartment complex, and along streets, as allowed.